Indian Motor Tariff (IMT) for Two-Wheelers in India

 Under IRDAI’s motor tariff, IMT 22A allows the policyholder to voluntarily accept an extra deductible (excess) on top of the compulsory deductible (₹100 for two wheelers.

-The rider pays a fixed amount per claim out of pocket for a lower damage premium.
-The IRDAI endorsement wording specifies: “the insured, having opted a voluntary deductible of Rs.
-X, a reduction in premium of Rs. is allowed.
+The rider pays a fixed out-of-pocket amount per claim for a lower damage premium.
+The IRDAI endorsement wording specifies: “the insured, having opted for a voluntary deductible of Rs.
+X, a reduction in the premium of Rs. is allowed.
 Y under Section I of the policy… the insured shall bear … the first Rs.
 X (or any lesser expenditure) of any expenditure for which provision has been made under this policy”.

 In other words, the rider pays the chosen amount per claim (including if the bike is a total loss), and the insurer pays the remainder up to the insured’s IDV.